 The manufacturer shall declare the lateral detection range.
-The declared value shall be sufficient to cover the full width of the lane immediately to the left and of the lane immediately to the right of the vehicle.
+The declared value range shall be sufficient to cover the full width of the lane immediately to the left and of the lane immediately to the right of the vehicle.

-The Technical Service shall verify that the distance at which the vehicle sensing system detects a road user during the relevant test in Annex [X].
+The Technical Service shall verify that the distance at which the vehicle sensing system detects vehicles during a road user during the relevant test in Annex [X].
+This range shall be equal or greater than the declared range.

 - 7.1.3.
-The ALKS shall implement strategies to detect and compensate for cope with environmental and technical conditions that which might reduce the detection range of the sensing system, e.g. prevent enabling the system, disabling the system and transferring the control back to the driver, reducing the speed when visibility is too low.
-These strategies shall be described by the vehicle manufacturer and assessed according to Annex Y (CEL). - 7.1.4.
+The ALKS shall implement strategies to detect and compensate for eope with environmental and technical conditions that which might reduce the detection range of the sensing system, e.g. prevent enabling the system, disabling the system and transferring the control back to the driver, reducing the speed when visibility is too low. - These strategies shall be described by the vehicle manufacturer and assessed according to Annex Y (CEL). - 7.1.4.
 The vehicle manufacturer shall provide evidence that the effects of wear and ageing do not reduce the performance of the sensing system below the minimum required value specified in paragraph 7.1. over the lifetime of the system/vehicle. - 7.1.5.
 The fulfilment of the provisions of paragraph 7.1. and its subparagraphs shall be demonstrated to the technical service and tested according to the relevant tests in Annex [X].